c-w/github-data-challenge-2014/ReadMe.md

 ![Eigenfaces of GitHub](visualization/montage.png "Eigenfaces of GitHub")

+We can learn a number of things from this visualization:

+- **GitHub is used by humans!** The eigenface in the top-left corner of the visualization is the most important eigenface in the plot: it accounts for most of the variance in the data-set.
+The eigenface has a distinctly humanoid complexion so we can rest assured in the knowledge that GitHub is indeed for humans.

+- **GitHub users have funky (facial-)hair!** The second-most important eigenface complements the previously mentioned strongest eigenface nicely.
+If we interpret the strongest eigenface to capture the variance in human appearance of GitHub users, the second-strongest eigenface captures the variance in things that are around the heads of GitHub users (i.e. their hair) and we can interpret the patterned noise in the second-strongest eigenface as an expression of the variety of GitHub users hair-dos.
+Similarly, the sixth strongest eigenface can be interpreted as capturing those GitHub users who have a beard.

+- **GitHub users like geometry!** The fourth, fifth, ninth and thirteenth most important eigenfaces exhibit very regular patterns that don't look humanoid at all.
+These eigenfaces can be interpreted as capturing those GitHub users who use a logo or some sort of gemoetric shape for their avatar.

+The data-set we used to create this visualization violates a number of key assumptions of the usual eigenface inference process: the images in the data-set are not controlled for lighting conditions and the images are not centered on a common position of mouth and nose.
+It is interesting how we can nevertheless still find somewhat interpretable and most certainly entertaining results.
+This speaks to the robustness of eigenfaces and principal component analysis.

 You can find full detail on how we went about creating the eigenfaces for our visualization in the sections below.